 • Duke Ellington — Defined big band jazz.

-• Herbie Hancock – A jazz innovator who helped shape fusion and modern jazz, blending electronic sounds with classic improvisation.
+• Herbie Hancock — A jazz innovator who helped shape fusion and modern jazz.

-• Nina Simone – Known for her powerful voice and emotional performances that crossed jazz, blues, and soul.
+• Nina Simone — Known for her powerful voice and emotional performances across jazz, blues, and soul.

 • Thelonious Monk — Famous for his unique, offbeat style and instantly recognizable compositions.